wmpscc/Face_Frontalization/README.md

 ![Visual Comparison results with TP-GAN](https://github.com/huijiaowang/Face_Frontalization/blob/main/results/Compare_with_TP-GAN.jpg)

-More details please pay attention to our paper "Simple and Efficient Practices for Profile-to-frontal Face Synthesis and Recognition" which is under review at ICASSP 2021.
+More details please pay attention to our paper "Simple and Efficient Practices for Profile-to-frontal Face Synthesis and Recognition" which is under review at IJCNN 2021.

 ## Acknowledgement
 A large part of the code is borrowed from [CR-GAN](https://github.com/bluer555/CR-GAN).